Gleland/SpectralAnalysis/README.md

 5. Once the user has determined a filtering method, the program will ask for further input for the user's choice.
-If the Savtizky-Golay filter was chosen, the user definse a window box size and a polynomial for the algorithm.
+If the Savtizky-Golay filter was chosen, the user defines a window box size and a polynomial for the algorithm.
 See [the wikipedia article](https://en.wikipedia.org/wiki/Savitzky–Golay_filter) for more understanding of how it works.
 If the user chose the FFT option, a FFT is taken of the data, and the user hand selects the frequency to be cut out.
 The program listens for mouse clicks on the plot that is displayed, a left click will add a vertical line, a middle click will remove the nearest line, and a right click will tell the program that the user is satisfied with the selection and wants to proceed.
 In the gif provided one can see that the FFT is symmetric.
 The program will take the selection of frequencies (in the gif it is ~0.7 cm) and set them to zero, as well as their counterparts that are on the other side of the origin.

 ![fifth gif](https://github.com/Gleland/SpectralAnalysis/blob/master/images/fft_cut.gif)

 6. After the filtering process has been completed, the next step is to fit a continuum.
-This continuum defines where no absorption is occuring.
+This continuum defines where no absorption is occurring.
 The program will ask the user to zoom in on the region where the continuum wants to be fitted, and then will ask what order polynomial (linear, quadratic, etc) is to be used for creating the continuum.
 In the gif below I utilized a third order (cubic) but any fit is available to the user.
-I used a cubic fit for my work as it gave the most consisent results for my project.
+I used a cubic fit for my work as it gave the most consistent results for my project.
 While the user clicks on the graph, the program fits a polynomial to all the data points that have been added to the graph.
-A left click adds a point, a middle click remoes the nearest point, and a right click ends the collection.
+A left click adds a point, a middle click removes the nearest point, and a right click ends the collection.

 ![sixth gif](https://github.com/Gleland/SpectralAnalysis/blob/master/images/continuum.gif)